dimash-web/Chop-n-shop-database/README.md

 # Chop N' Shop Week 9: Full Stack
 This is prototype fullstack application for Chop N' Shop, our grocery shopping assistant.
 We integrated several of our **FastAPI** endpoints with our **MongoDB** database and Frontend components.
-This prototype will allow you to register a new user, authenticate an existing user, and update or add a grocery list.
+This prototype will allow you to register a new user, authenticate an existing user, and retrieve a recipe.

 ## Setting Up & Running Instructions
 ### Backend Setup